Children’s Fitness Clinic

 Email: Susan Cluett, N.P., Program Director

-- Follow the Food Guide Pyramid as your map for healthy eating.
-Encourage your child to eat fruits and vegetables at every meal and introduce them to a large variety.
+- Follow MyPlate as your map for healthy eating.
+Encourage your child to eat a variety of fruits and vegetables at every meal.

 - Encourage your child to eat breakfast every day and model this behavior.